Continue to site >

 Bitcoin Futures Contracts

-In order to obtain 2x daily exposure to the Index, the Fund intends to typically enter into cash-settled Bitcoin Futures Contracts as the “buyer.”
+In order to obtain 2x daily exposure to bitcoin, the Fund intends to typically enter into cash-settled Bitcoin Futures Contracts as the “buyer.”
 In simplest terms, in a cash-settled futures market the counterparty pays cash to the buyer if the price of a futures contract goes up, and buyer pays cash to the counterparty if the price of the futures contract goes down.
-In order to maintain its 2x daily exposure to the Index, the Fund intends to exit its futures contracts as they near expiration and replace them with new futures contracts with a later expiration date.
+In order to maintain its 2x daily exposure to bitcoin, the Fund intends to exit its futures contracts as they near expiration and replace them with new futures contracts with a later expiration date.
 Futures contracts with a longer term to expiration may be priced higher than futures contracts with a shorter term to expiration, a relationship called “contango”.
 When rolling futures contracts that are in contango the Fund will close its long position by selling the shorter term contract at a relatively lower price and buying a longer-dated contract at a relatively higher price.
 The presence of contango will adversely affect the performance of the Fund.
 Conversely, futures contracts with a longer term to expiration may be priced lower than futures contracts with a shorter term to expiration, a relationship called “backwardation”.
 When rolling long futures contracts that are in backwardation, the Fund will close its long position by selling the shorter term contract at a relatively higher price and buying a longer-dated contract at a relatively lower price.
 The presence of backwardation may positively affect the performance of the Fund.

 The Fund invests in Bitcoin Futures Contracts indirectly via the Subsidiary.
 The Subsidiary and the Fund will have the same investment adviser, investment sub-adviser and investment objective.
 The Subsidiary will also follow the same general investment policies and restrictions as the Fund.
 Except as noted herein, for purposes of this Prospectus, references to the Fund’s investment strategies and risks include those of the Subsidiary.
 The Fund complies with the provisions of the 1940 Act governing investment policies and capital structure and leverage on an aggregate basis with the Subsidiary.
 Furthermore, the Adviser, as the investment adviser to the Subsidiary, complies with the provisions of the 1940 Act relating to investment advisory contracts as it relates to its advisory agreement with the Subsidiary.
 The Subsidiary also complies with the provisions of the 1940 Act relating to affiliated transactions and custody.
 Because the Fund intends to qualify for treatment as a RIC under the Code, the size of the Fund’s investment in the Subsidiary will not exceed 25% of the Fund’s total assets at or around each quarter end of the Fund’s fiscal year.
 At other times of the year, the Fund’s investments in the Subsidiary will significantly exceed 25% of the Fund’s total assets.
-The Subsidiary’s custodian is U.S. Bank.
+The Subsidiary’s custodian is U.S. Bank, N.A..

 Bitcoin